Updated November 29, 2025, Feb2/26

 I’m already dead inside about this act of ignoring.
 (Dead inside means I don’t at all feel like ignoring)

-But I have to ignore anyway (if I want to get to my true response),
+But I have to ignore anyway (if I want to my true response out there),

 So start ignoring the delay by focusing on

-(ignoring is done by focusing on something other than the thing I want to ignore)(I want to ignore the delay in getting over grief, so I focus on something – my failure- other than the delay in getting over grief )
+(ignoring is done by focusing on something other than the thing I want to ignore)(I want to ignore the delay in getting over grief, so I focus on something – my true response- other than the delay in getting over grief )

 Step 3